bkorkut/ft_irc/server/notes.md

 ✅ Add QUIT
 ✅ part #a,#b -> Only leaves channel a and not b

-join #a,#b -> Needs to create two different channels, creates one channel as #a,#b
+nc is currently not working NICK PASS or other commands is not interpreted as commands join #a,#b -> Needs to create two different channels, creates one channel as #a,#b

 Check password if +k flag is set in JOIN